Peace Dutch

 In Peru, the Asociación PAZ-Holandesa was founded in 2000, is officially recognized by the Peruvian government and has a Peruvian board.

-The director of the organization is Ms. M.J. van Mourik, in permanent employment since January 1, 2021.
+The director of the organization is Mrs. MJ van Mourik, who has been employed on a permanent basis since January 1, 2021.

-• Organization and operational projects (Medical staff [doctors, nurses, cleaning, kitchen, security and maintenance staff] number 80)
+• Organization and operational projects (general management, medical director, medical staff [doctors, nurses, cleaning, kitchen, security and maintenance staff] number 60)

 • Administration/RRHH (5)

-In addition to the staff in Peru, PAZ-Holandesa is supported by the medics from different countries who staff the surgical teams a few weeks a year.
+In addition to the employees in Peru, PAZ-Holandesa is supported by physicians (volunteers) from various countries who staff the surgical teams for several weeks each year.

 Mission

-The mission of PAZ-Holandesa reads: " The improvement of the social and medical situation of especially underprivileged children in (mainly the middle and south of) Peru as well as the promotion of the development of basic health care in general and furthermore everything that is directly or indirectly related or conducive to this, all in the broadest sense of the word."
+The mission of PAZ-Holandesa is: " Improving the social and medical living conditions of underprivileged children in (mainly central and southern) Peru, as well as promoting the development of basic health care in general and everything that is directly or indirectly related to this or may be conducive to this, all in the broadest sense of the word. "

-The overall objective of PAZ-Holandesa is: " To actively promote the improvement of basic health of underprivileged children in central and southern Peru, by conducting surgical projects, providing knowledge transfer and establishing sustainable medical projects and partnerships."
+The general objective of PAZ-Holandesa is: “ To actively promote the improvement of basic health of underprivileged children in central and southern Peru, by carrying out surgical projects, providing knowledge transfer and setting up sustainable medical projects and partnerships. "

-PAZ-Holandesa's free projects focus specifically on children (0-16 years) from the very poorest sections of the population in Peru, who do not have the money for medical care.
-This concerns the many children from the poor neighborhoods of the big cities and children from rural areas who are almost completely deprived of any form of health care (high in the mountains, deep in the jungle or on the high plains in the desert).
-Special attention is paid to children with birth defects (schisis, spina bifida and/or hydrocephalus ), urinary tract disorders, Down syndrome and cardiopathy.
-PAZ also offers paid medical care to children and adults from families who can afford it.
-With the proceeds, the medical assistance to children from poor families can be expanded.
+The free projects of PAZ-Holandesa focus specifically on children (0-16 years) from the poorest sections of the population of Peru, who have no money for medical care.
+These are the many children from the poor neighborhoods of the big cities and children from rural areas who are almost completely deprived of any form of health care (high in the mountains, deep in the jungle or on the high plains in the desert).
+Special attention is paid to children with birth defects (cleft lip, spina bifida and/or hydrocephalus), urinary tract, Down syndrome and cardiopathy.
+In addition, PAZ also offers paid medical care to children and adults from families who can afford it.
+The proceeds from this can be used to expand medical care for children from poor families.

 Service area

-The catchment area covers central and southern Peru (area the size of a country like France) and consists of over 7 million inhabitants, 40% of whom are aged 0-16.
+The catchment area covers the centre and south of Peru (an area the size of a country like France) and consists of over 7 million inhabitants, 40% of whom are aged 0-16 years.